2014 Report to the Nations

-The ACFE's 2012 Report to the Nations on Occupational Fraud and Abuse is based on data compiled from a study of 1,388 cases of occupational fraud that occurred worldwide between January 2010 and December 2011.
+2014 Report to the Nations on Occupational Fraud and Abuse is based on data compiled from a study of 1,483 cases of occupational fraud that occurred worldwide between January 2012 and December 2013.
 All information was provided by the Certified Fraud Examiners (CFEs) who investigated those cases.
-The fraud cases in our study came from 94 nations — providing a truly global view into the plague of occupational fraud.
+The fraud cases in our study came from more than 100 countries — providing a truly global view into the plague of occupational fraud.

-2013 Report to Members From international milestones to more resources for fraud fighters, the ACFE’s 2013 Report to Members reflects on a year of achievements.
+From international milestones to more resources for fraud fighters, the ACFE’s 2014 Report to Members recaps a year of fighting fraud across international borders and supporting our members around the world.

 Beyond the Fraud Triangle: Enhancing Deterrence of Economic Crimes